palewire/first-web-scraper/docs/index.rst

   $ python scrape.py

 Now that we have found the data we want to extract, we need to structure it in a way that can be written out to a comma-delimited text file.
-That won't be hard since CSVs aren't anymore than a grid of columns and rows, much like a table.
+That won't be hard since CSVs aren't any more than a grid of columns and rows, much like a table.

 Let's start by adding each cell in a row to a new Python list.